Tanzania Railways Corporation: Rail network

+In 2024, Tanzania inaugurated a new railway terminal in Dar es Salaam as part of its ambitious Standard Gauge Railway (SGR) project.
+The railway, powered by electricity, connects Dar es Salaam to Dodoma in under four hours.
+The 460km route is the first phase of a larger 2,560km railway designed to link Tanzania with neighboring countries such as Burundi, Rwanda, and the Democratic Republic of Congo.

 Former Marine Division

 TRC inherited ferry and cargo ship services on Lake Tanganyika and Lake Nyasa and some ships on Lake Victoria.

 TRC introduced MV Bukoba on Lake Victoria in about 1979, MV Mwongozo on Lake Tanganyika in 1982 and passenger and cargo ship MV Serengeti on Lake Victoria in 1988.

 On 21 May 1996 Bukoba sank in 25 m of water about 30 nmi off Mwanza.
 She had many more passengers aboard than she was certified to carry and at least 800 people were killed.
 After the disaster criminal charges were brought against nine TRC officials including Bukobas master and the manager of the Marine Division.

 In 1997 the Marine Division became a separate company, Marine Services Company Limited.

 Rail accidents

 On 24 June 2002 the Igandu train disaster killed 281 people, the second highest number of deaths in a train disaster in Africa (the highest being the Awash rail disaster).